armcuellar/team-profile-generator/README.md

 ## Installation

-To run the application you must
+To run the application you must run `npm i` then

-run node index on the command line
+run `node index` on the command line

 ## Usage